ehmicky/cross-platform-node-guide/README.md

 24% of Node.js developers use Windows locally, 41% use Mac locally and 39% use Linux in production.

-# Feedback

-This document is based on my personal experience running cross-OS Node.js.
-Please submit an issue or PR if you find any errors or want to add more information.

-If you find this document too long, you can jump to the [summary](#summary).

 # Table of contents

 - [Why you should care](#why-you-should-care)